BlackBerry Limited: Stock option scandal settlement

-On January 22, 2012, RIM announced that its CEOs Balsillie and Lazaridis had stepped down from their positions.
-They were replaced by Thorsten Heins.
+Structural and personnel changes

+Lazardis and Balsillie resigned as co-CEOs in January 2012.
+After years of tension, Balsille left the company entirely, stepping down from his executive role in March 2012.
+Following their resignations, they were replaced by a single CEO - former co-COO Thorsten Heins.
 Heins hired investment banks RBC Capital Markets and JP Morgan to seek out potential buyers interested in RIM, while also redoubling efforts on releasing BlackBerry 10.

-On March 29, 2012, RIM announced a strategic review of its future business strategy that included a plan to refocus on the enterprise business and leverage on its leading position in the enterprise space.
-Heins noted, "We believe that BlackBerry cannot succeed if we tried to be everybody's darling and all things to all people.
-Therefore, we plan to build on our strength."
-Balsillie resigned from the board of directors in March 2012, while Lazaridis remained on the board as vice chairman.

 Following the assumption of role as CEO, Heins made substantial changes to the company's leadership team.
 Changes included the departures of Chief Technology Officer David Yach; Chief Operating Officer Jim Rowan; Senior Vice President of Software Alan Brenner; Chief Legal Officer, Karima Bawa; and Chief Information Officer Robin Bienfait.

 Following the leadership changes, Heins hired Kristian Tear to assume the role of Chief Operating Officer, Frank Boulben to fill the Chief Marketing Officer role and appointed Dan Dodge, the CEO of QNX, to take over as Chief Technology Officer.
 On July 28, 2012, Steven E. Zipperstein was appointed as the new Vice President and Chief Legal Officer.

-On March 28, 2013, Lazardis relinquished his position as vice chairman and announced his resignation from the board of directors.
+On March 28, 2013, Lazaridis relinquished his position as vice chairman and announced his resignation from the board of directors.
 Later in the year, Heins was replaced by John S. Chen, who assumed the CEO role in the first week of November.
 Chen's compensation package mainly consists of BlackBerry shares—a total of 13 million—and he will be entitled to the entire number of shares after he has served the company for five years.
 Heins received an exit package of $22 million.

 Chen has a reputation as a "turnaround" CEO, turning the struggling enterprise software and services organization Sybase into enough of a success to sign a merger with SAP in 2010.
 Chen was open about his plans for BlackBerry upon joining the company, announcing his intent to move away from hardware manufacturing to focus on enterprise software such as QNX, BlackBerry UEM, and AtHoc.
-He has firm views on net neutrality and lawful access, and has been described by former colleagues as a "quick thinker who holds people accountable".